 Judge says mining company violates federal water rules

-BOISE, Idaho (AP) — A federal judge says an Idaho mining company has not complied with court orders and continues to violate clean water rules.
+BOISE, Idaho (AP) — An Idaho mining company has not complied with court orders and continues to violate clean water rules, according to a ruling by a federal judge.

-The Idaho Statesman reports U.S. Chief Magistrate Judge Ronald Bush on Thursday determined that Atlanta Gold had not achieved substantial compliance at its Montezuma Creek site above Atlanta in Elmore County.
+U.S. Chief Magistrate Judge Ronald Bush of Boise in an order Thursday determined that Atlanta Gold had not achieved substantial compliance at its Montezuma Creek site above Atlanta in Elmore County, the Idaho Statesman reported .

+Montezuma Creek is a tributary of the Middle Fork of the Boise River, a source of drinking, irrigation and recreational water for Boise and other Treasure Valley communities.

 Atlanta Gold's attorney Michelle Points on Friday said the company would have no comment on the ruling.

-The judge said Atlanta Gold's treatment system remains incapable of treating higher volumes of water from annual snow melt or other high-water events such as heavy rains.
+Atlanta Gold's treatment system remains incapable of treating higher volumes of water associated with annual snow melt or heavy rains, Bush wrote.

-He says progress has been made but improvement does not equal substantial compliance with federal rules.
+"Progress has been made in reducing the number of violations of the permit requirements and reducing the severity of the violations, but an improvement upon an abysmal record of non-compliance does not equal substantial compliance," he said.

-Montezuma Creek is a tributary of the Middle Fork of the Boise River.
+The judge also called out Atlanta Gold for failing to follow through on improvements promised to ensure compliance and protect the watershed.
+Some improvements discussed in filings and testimony are the same improvements discussed but not implemented for seven years, he said.

 Information from: Idaho Statesman, http://www.idahostatesman.com